invatechs/adams/README.md

 `npm stop` (if `npm test` successfully passed or wasn't defined) and `npm start`.
 You can deploy the project with your own `.sh` script easily setting
 ```
+{
+    ...
     "scripts": {
         "adams": "sh runYourScript.sh"
     }
+    ...
+}
 ```
-in your `package.json` and ADAMS will run `npm adams` instead of commonly used stack of `npm` commands mentioned above.
+in your `package.json` and ADAMS will run `npm run adams` instead of commonly used stack of `npm` commands mentioned above.

 Then ADAMS can notify you using [sender-js](https://www.npmjs.com/package/sender-js) for any of succeed or failed outcome of deployment.